 This course is a continuation of MUS 350.
 Piano literature of the Romantic, Impressionistic, and contemporary periods and additional works of major and secondary piano composers are studied, analyzed, and categorized as teaching material.
-Continued developments in instrumental design of piano discussed. (liberal arts elective)
+Continued developments in the instrumental design of the piano are discussed.
+(Liberal arts elective)